 Victoria Falls, the world’s largest waterfall that straddles the border between Zambia and Zimbabwe, is inarguably a bucket-list natural wonder that everyone should lay eyes on in their lifetime.
 Arriving in Livingstone, Zambia or Vic Falls, Zimbabwe, it’s easy to get overwhelmed by the seemingly endless number of activities on offer (not to mention the hefty price tags), but it would be a real challenge to not find something fun to do, whether it’s bungy jumping, ziplining, river rafting, cruising, animal encounters, national parks, or even just taking a swim (on the edge of the falls).
 We jam-packed every second of our 4 days in the area and still left wishing that we had more time to explore this amazing and adrenaline-loving part of the world.
-Faced with a similar dilemma, have a look at my picks for the 5 essential activities to make the most of your limited time in Vic Falls.
+Faced with a similar dilemma, have a look at these 5 amazing activities to make the most of your limited time in Victoria Falls.

-Mosi-Oa-Tunya National Park in Zambia
+1 | Mosi-Oa-Tunya National Park in Zambia

-I have rafted a number of times before, even on Class 5 rapids, and still nothing could have prepared me for how hectic this day on the river would be.
+I have rafted a number of times before, even on Class 5 rapids, and still nothing could have prepared me for how insane this day on the river would be.
 A full day of rafting on the Zambezi, taking in 20 rapids ranging from Class 1-5 (but seriously mostly big ones) and including a light lunch in the canyon and a really nice dinner at the end of the day, cost us about $170USD.
-There are 8 rafting companies operating on the Zambezi, but I can definitely recommend Safpar, plus their office is conveniently located at the Vic Falls Waterfront where we were staying (which I would also thoroughly recommend).
-Even though the whole experience straddled a very fine line between exhilarating and emotional scarring, I would still tell anyone that it’s an essential Vic Falls experience— the scenery inside the Batoka Gorge was unbelievable and I’ve never experienced so much adrenaline in my life.
+There are 8 rafting companies operating on the Zambezi, but I can definitely recommend Safpar; plus, their office is conveniently located at the Vic Falls Waterfront where we were staying (which I would also thoroughly recommend).
+Even though the whole experience straddled a very fine line between exhilarating and emotionally scarring, I would still tell anyone that it’s an essential Vic Falls experience— the scenery inside the Batoka Gorge was unbelievable and I’ve never experienced so much adrenaline in my life.

 For a thrill of a different kind, it’s possible to take a boat out to Livingstone Island on the Zambian side of the falls, swim across rushing currents, and take a dip in nature’s best infinity pool right on the edge of Victoria Falls.
 The tour is only offered by Tongabezi seasonally and departs from the Royal Livingstone Hotel several times a day— our morning tour included a delicious breakfast (eggs benedict, tea, and scones) and was the cheaper option at $100USD.
 It may seem like an expensive swim, but it’s hard to describe the feeling of sitting right on the edge of the world’s biggest waterfall and peering off the edge.
 Although the guides do quite a good job of directly people across the currents and will sit with you the entire time you’re on the edge, it’s still advisable to be at least a moderately strong swimmer to really enjoy yourself.
 And make sure to bring your big camera along, as one of the guides will put it in a dry bag to ferry it across and will then take about a thousand photos of you while you’re in the pool!
 Altogether, an experience like no other.

-Sunset river cruise on the Zambezi River
+4 | Sunset river cruise on the Zambezi River

 For the chance to see hippo and crocs up close, enjoy braai and unlimited drinks, and of course to watch the sunset over the Zambezi, a river cruise is an absolute must-do for anyone in the Livingstone/Vic Falls area.
 Our cruise was actually included for free when we booked river rafting through Safpar (but otherwise would have been about $65USD) and included some canapes, dinner, and an open bar with wine, beer, and spirits.
 The boat left right from our accommodation at the Vic Falls Waterfront on the Zambian side at 430pm and we spent several hours cruising about, looking for animals on the shore and in the water, and also just admiring the stunning scenery.
 It was far from a 5-star cruise, but it was super fun and we had an amazing time just leaning over the railing, Mosi in hand, taking it all in.

-Victoria Falls National Park in Zimbabwe
+5 | Victoria Falls National Park in Zimbabwe

 Even if you saw Victoria Falls from Zambia, it’s still completely worth it to cross the border and see the falls from another angle.
 From the Mosi-Oa-Tunya National Park entrance in Zambia, it’s only about 20 minutes to walk across the border and visit the Zimbabwean Victoria Falls National Park.
 Entry is $30USD, but the views will be different and there are also far fewer safety railings, so you can get some cool photos sitting on the rocks or standing near the edge (still at a reasonable distance, though, because it’s wet rock and we aren’t complete idiots).